Parallel Gateway Split Node

 Make Flash Message Dismissible

-This setting is visible when Use Flash Message is set to ON.
+This setting is visible when Use Flash Message is set to (ON).

-When set to ON, your end-user can manually dismiss the flash message.
+When set to (ON), your end-user can manually dismiss the flash message.
 To dismiss the flash message, end-users can click the X button on the flash message.
-When set to OFF, the Flash Message disappears on its own.
+When set to (OFF), the Flash Message disappears on its own.

-NOTE This setting is not currently working as intended.
+This setting is not currently working as intended.
 Flash Messages remain on-screen until manually dismissed.

 Message Status

-This setting is visible when Use Flash Message is set to ON.
+This setting is visible when Use Flash Message is set to (ON).

 Select a message status for your flash message.
 The message status affects the styling of your flash message.
 The drop-down options are: